Nayos1337/cscg2020/reversing/intro_rev/rev2/writeup.md

 # Intro Reversing 2

 This challenge is a bit more tricky, than the last one.
-Now `strings` is not the way to go, so there is no hardcoded password in the binary.
-But the code has to still comapre the right password against ours.
+Now `strings` is not the way to go, so there is no hard coded password in the binary.
+But the code has to still compare the right password against ours.
 A useful tool, that we can use in this case is `ltrace` it traces all libc library calls:
 ```bash
 $ ltrace ./rev2
 fopen("./flag", "r")                                                                                                                     = 0x55e3e15c82a0